json-api/json-api/_format/1.0/index.md

 A server **MUST** respond with `404 Not Found` when processing a request to fetch a single resource that does not exist, except when the request warrants a `200 OK` response with `null` as the primary data (as described above).
+* I hate this statement & rule, but this can be talked about in the http status discussion.

 ##### <a href="#fetching-resources-responses-other" id="fetching-resources-responses-other" class="headerlink"></a> Other Responses